Photonic quantum generative adversarial networks for classical data: A photonic QGAN

 We present our results in Figure \ref{fig:bestconf}.
 The loss evolution plots describe how the values of the generator loss $L_G$ and the discriminator loss $L_D$ progress with the training epochs.
 For each configuration, we run 10 training instances, and we display the average over these runs as a bold line, and the standard deviation as a shaded area.
 We observe that even averaged over 10 runs, loss values have small constant fluctuations throughout the training, which is a strong characteristic of adversarial training.
 When the $L_D$ loss increases, the $L_G$ loss decreases, and vice versa.
 In the image evolution plots, we see that the models start with noisy outputs and that most of them produce quite realistic "0"s by the end of the training (iteration 1500).
 The generated image plot shows several samples from the trained model, after the last epoch has been completed.

 It appears that there is no specific loss value where the training can be stopped.
 However, good models generally reach an equilibrium where $L_G$ and $L_D$ losses start to fluctuate around the same moving average, without increasing or decreasing further.
 This is clearly observed in Figure \ref{fig:bestconf-C} where both configurations converge to an equilibrium after around 1000 iterations.
 This equilibrium is centered around value close to $0.69$, which corresponds to $\log 2$.
 Taking a look at loss from Equation (\ref{eq:gan-final-loss}), it becomes clear that $L_G = -\log 2$ , when $D(G(z)) = 1/2$.
 That is, when the discriminator prediction about whether the fake image is real is as good as a random guess.
 Despite the fact this equilibrium is reached around iteration 1000, we note that further training does improve the results.
 Therefore, cutting off the training once the losses reach the value of $\log 2$ is not necessarily a desirable strategy.

-Rather, it makes sense to inspect the generated results using qualitative or quantitative metrics in order to be able to cutoff the training in due time.
-Quantitative assessment metrics are not discussed here, since the small scale of generated images allows for direct inspection of the results, as has been the case in many quantum generative learning works \cite{Huang_2021}.
+Loss does not constitute a good assessment metric, thus it makes sense to inspect the generated results using other qualitative or quantitative metrics.
+Important quantitative metrics in the assessment of generative models are the quality and the diversity of generated images.
+The quality measures the similarity to the original training data, while the diversity measures the variability between the generated images.
+Essentially, these metrics allow to evaluate a model's capability to learn well from data instead of memorizing it.

+A common choice of measures of similarity and diversity are the Inception Score (IS) \cite{inceptionscore} and Fréchet Inception Distance (FID) \cite{fid}, which measure both the quality and the diversity of generated images.
+However, for a simple model working with lower dimensional images, such as ours, a simpler metric suffices.
+For this purpose, we chose the Structural Similarity Index Measure (SSIM) \cite{ssim}, which works by weighing in the comparative properties of luminance ($l$), contrast ($c$) and structure ($s$), defined as follows for patches $x$ and $y$ of images to be compared:

+where $\mu$ and $\sigma$ are correspondingly the mean and the standard deviation of pixel intensity for the given patch, $\sigma_{xy}$ is the covariance between patches $x$ and $y$, and $c_1$, $c_2$ and $c_3$ are stabilizing constants, preventing a division by a small value.
+With these notions in mind SSIM is defined as:

+SSIM compares large images patch by patch and then averages the metrics across the patches, however for our case due to the small sizes of images, it compares them immediately.
+SSIM varies in the range $[-1, 1]$, with values close to $1$ indicating similarity, $0$ indicating absence of similarity and values close to $-1$ indicating anticorrelation between images.